 Introduction to Eurocode 5

 The Eurocodes are a series of standards that establish common rules across the European Economic Area (EEA) for structural design using main construction materials such as concrete, steel, masonry, timber, aluminium and glass.
-They allow a designer to prove compliance with the requirements of the European Construction Product Regulation and national Building Regulations.
+Together with their National Annexes (NAs), where the national choice on a limited number of Nationally Determined Parameters (NDPs) may be declared, these standards allow a designer to prove compliance with the requirements of the European Construction Products Regulation, as well as the respective National Building Regulations.

 BS EN 1995, more commonly known as Eurocode 5 or EC5, is the standard for structural timber design.

-Considerable research from most of the member states has gone into these standards and they are continually supported by a review every five years.
-National standards bodies are required to help in the review process by collating the information relevant to their jurisdictions.
+Considerable research from across member states has gone into developing these standards, and they are continually supported by a systematic review process every five years.
+National Standardisation Bodies (NSBs) are required to help in the review process by collating the information and user feedback from their relevant jurisdictions.

-This Wood Information Sheet outlines the major differences between Eurocode 5 and BS 5268-2 Structural use of timber which was withdrawn in 2010, and includes guidance on transitioning between the two.
+This Wood Information Sheet (WIS) is an overview of the subject with signposts to more detailed sources of information that are listed at the end.
+This outlines the major differences between Eurocode 5 and BS 5268-2 Structural use of timber , the British Standard for timber design that was withdrawn by the British Standards Institute (BSI) in 2010 to make way for EC5, and includes guidance on transitioning between the two.

 - Eurocode 5 versus BS 5268